CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 ```
 In addition to the variables below you need to define OS_AUTH_TOKEN variable that contains
 the actual authentication token.
 This token is valid only for 8 hours so you typically need
-to check and define it each time you start using rclone in your computer.
+to generate and check it each time you start using Rclone in your computer.

 At the moment we don't have a tool for generating this value in Windows so you need to
 use Puhti (or some other machine that can run allas_conf tool) to generate this project